Murders of Chaney, Goodman, and Schwerner: Murders

 After Chaney, Goodman, and Schwerner's release from the Neshoba County jail shortly after 10 p.m. on June 21, they were followed almost immediately by Deputy Sheriff Price in his 1957 white Chevrolet sedan patrol car.
 Soon afterward, the civil rights workers left the city limits located along Hospital Road and headed south on Highway 19.
 The workers arrived at Pilgrim's store, where they might have been inclined to stop and use the telephone, but the presence of a Mississippi Highway Patrol car, manned by Officers Wiggs and Poe, most likely dissuaded them.
 They continued south toward Meridian.

 The lynch mob members, who were in Barnette's and Posey's cars, were drinking while arguing who would kill the three young men.
 Eventually, Burkes drove up to Barnette's car and told the group: "They're going on 19 toward Meridian.
 Follow them!"
-After a quick rendezvous with Philadelphia Police officer Richard Willis, Price began pursuing the three civil rights workers.
+After a quick rendezvous with Philadelphia police officer Richard Willis, Price began pursuing the three civil rights workers in his police car.

 Posey's Chevrolet carried Roberts, Sharpe, and Townsend.
 The Chevy apparently had carburetor problems, and was forced to the side of the highway.
 Sharpe and Townsend were ordered to stay with Posey's car and service it.
 Roberts transferred to Barnette's car, joining Arledge, Jordan, Posey, and Snowden.

 Price eventually caught the CORE station wagon heading west toward Union, on Road 492.
-Soon he stopped them and escorted the three civil right workers north on Highway 19, back in the direction of Philadelphia.
+Soon he stopped them and escorted the three civil rights workers north on Highway 19, back in the direction of Philadelphia.
 The caravan turned west on County Road 515 (also known as Rock Cut Road), and stopped at the secluded intersection of County Road 515 and County Road 284 (32°39′40.45″N 89°2′4.13″W).
 The three men were subsequently shot by Jordan and Roberts.
-Chaney was also beaten and castrated before his death.